Artin Approximation: Strong Artin Approximation

-\begin{proof}[Idea of the proof of Theorem \ref{Iz} in the complex analytic case:] According to the theory of Rees valuations, there exist discrete valuations $\nu_1$,..., $\nu_k$ such that $\nu(x)=\min\{\nu_1(x),\cdots,\nu_k(x)\}$ (they are called the Rees valuations of $\nu$ - see \cite{H-S}).
-The valuation rings associated to $\nu_1$,..., $\nu_k$ are the valuation rings associated to the irreducible components of the exceptional divisor of the normalized blowup of $\m_A$.\\ Since $\nu_i(xy)=\nu_i(x)+\nu_i(y)$ for any $i$, in order to prove the theorem we have to show that there exists a constant $a\geq 1$ such that $\nu_i(x)\leq a\nu_j(x)$ for any $x\in A$ and any $i$ and $j$.
-If $A$ is a complex analytic local ring, following S. Izumi's proof, we may reduce the problem to the case $\dim(A)=2$ by using a Bertini type theorem, and then assume that $A$ is normal by using an inequality on the reduced order proved by D. Rees.
+If $A$ is a complex analytic local ring, following S. Izumi's proof, we may reduce the problem to the case $\dim(A)=2$ by using a Bertini type theorem.
 Then we consider a resolution of singularities of Spec$(A)$ (denoted by $\pi$) that factors through the normalized blow-up of $\m_A$.
-In this case let us denote by $E_1$,..., $E_s$ the irreducible components of the exceptional divisor of $\pi$ and set $e_{i,j}:=E_i.E_j$ for all $1\leq i,j\leq s$.
-Since $\pi$ factors through the normalized blow-up of $\m_A$, the Rees valuations $\nu_i$ are valuations associated to some of the $E_i$, let us say to $E_1$,..., $E_k$.
+In this case let us denote by $E_1,\ldots,E_s$ the irreducible components of the exceptional divisor of $\pi$ and set $e_{i,j}:=E_i.E_j$ for all $1\leq i,j\leq s$.
+Since $\pi$ factors through the normalized blow-up of $\m_A$, the Rees valuations $\nu_i$ are valuations associated to some of the $E_i$, let us say to $E_1,\ldots,E_k$.
 By extension we denote by $\nu_i$ the valuation associated to $E_i$ for any $i$.\\ Let $x$ be an element of $A$.
-This element defines a germ of analytic hypersurface whose total transform $T_x$ may be written $T_x=S_x+\sum_{j=1}^sm_jE_j$ where $S_x$ is the strict transform of $\{x=0\}$ and $m_i=\nu_i(x)$, $1\leq i\leq s$.
+This element defines the germ of an analytic hypersurface whose total transform $T_x$ may be written $T_x=S_x+\sum_{j=1}^sm_jE_j$ where $S_x$ is the strict transform of $\{x=0\}$ and $m_i=\nu_i(x)$, $1\leq i\leq s$.
 Then we have